Fair Transitions

 Priorities

-Building up on this work and role of “North-South” platform of dialogue and action, this year’s Spring Meeting will be dedicated to the topic of “Fair transitions” and explore how to spur such fair transitions in various areas:
+Building up on this work and role of “North-South” platform of dialogue and action, this year’s Spring Meeting was dedicated to the topic of “Fair transitions” and explored how to spur such fair transitions in various areas:

 A focus on "Fair Transitions"